 This course is an introduction to community planning; relationships of physical form to environment, function, aesthetic principles, cultural values, planning as a synthesis of a frame of reference based on economics, political, social, cultural, physical, and administrative factors.
 Prerequisite: SO101.

-AG423 (3) ADVANCED PLANT PATHOLOGY SP/Even Years
+AG423 ADVANCED PLANT PATHOLOGY

-This course expands on the principles introduced in AG323 and introduces epidemiology and physiology of parasitism.
-Prerequisites: BI315-315L, AG323, or consent of instructor.
+PATHOLOGY SP/Even Years This course expands on the principles introduced in AG323 and introduces epidemiology and physiology of parasitism.
+Prerequisites: BI315-315L and AG323.